R42 (New York City Subway car): Retirement

 In July 2002, the MTA awarded contracts to Alstom and Kawasaki for the delivery and purchase of new subway cars (the R160) in order to retire the R42s, as well as the other B Division 60-foot cars (R32s, R38s, and R40s).
 In December 2007, an arrangement was made with the Delaware Department of Natural Resources and Environmental Control to create artificial reefs with the R42s and other retired subway car models off of the coast of Cape Henlopen, Delaware, similar to how the A Division Redbirds were processed and reefed from 2001 to 2003.

-The R42 fleet began being withdrawn from service, starting with the Coney Island-rebuilt cars from July 2007 to March 2008, due to lack of quality control when the fleet was being overhauled at the Coney Island Overhaul Shop.
+The R42 fleet began being withdrawn from service, starting with the Coney Island-rebuilt cars from August 2006 to May 2008, due to lack of quality control when the fleet was being overhauled at the Coney Island Overhaul Shop.
+The first two cars to be retired, mismated pair 4878/4927 were removed from service in August 2006, moved to the SBK Yard for asbestos abatement in July 2007, and submerged as artificial reefs off the coast of Delaware on January 12, 2008.
 A majority of the Coney Island-rebuilds were out of service by November 2007.
-Subsequently, with the exception of the eight cars involved in the November 6, 2007 accident, most Morrison–Knudsen-rebuilt cars followed beginning in December 2008; however, on December 18, 2009, the MTA decided to move forward with retiring the New York City Transit R44s instead of the remaining R42s.
+Subsequently, with the exception of the eight cars involved in the accident that occurred on November 6, 2007, most Morrison–Knudsen-rebuilt cars followed beginning in December 2008; however, on December 18, 2009, the MTA decided to move forward with retiring the New York City Transit R44s instead of the remaining R42s.
 As a result, 64 Morrison–Knudsen-rebuilds (50 of which were available for active service) were retained when the MTA decided to place a hold on retiring any 60-foot cars.
 50 cars (4788–4817 and 4820–4839) remained and were assigned to East New York Yard, operating on the J and Z. These 50 cars periodically underwent SMS (Scheduled Maintenance Service, a life extension program) cycles.